YukiyamaShizuka/SPONSOR/README.md

-# Sponsor the Signal Project
+# Sponsor the Tree Project

-**Signal** is a low-level programming language written entirely in ARM64 assembly.
+**Signal** is a low-level programming language written in ARM64 and X86-64.
 It is designed for deterministic execution, predictable control flow, and full transparency between memory, logic, and process.
 Signal is the execution foundation of **TreeOS** — a new operating system architecture that rejects black-box behavior and redefines how systems can be observed and trusted.